 But if you pay income tax at 40%, the relief you can claim will be at 40%.

 No relief is available for USC and PRSI.

-Peter works 2 months (60 days) from home and incurred utility bills in amount of €800 for these two months.
+Peter works 2 months (60 days) from home and incurred electricity bills in amount of €800 for these two months.

 €800 x 10% (Revenue agreed proportion) =€80 attributed to the performance of his employment duties.